Economy of the Soviet Union: Agriculture

-Stalin's first Five year Plan (1929-1933) was a colossal failure.
 Soviet population declined after 1933, and would see modest growth until 1936.

 The figures suggest a gap of about 15 million people between anticipated population and those that survived the five-year plan.
 Systemic inefficiencies plagued Soviet agriculture, such as obsolete technology, waste of fuel resources, and depreciating capital stock.

 These inefficiencies clogged the Soviet agricultural machine and reduced output.
 Additionally, climate greatly affected Soviet agricultural output.
 Many regions throughout the USSR had little rainfall, short growing seasons, low temperatures, and general extremes unsuitable for optimal agricultural production.
 This was detrimental to agricultural output and prevented cost minimization.
 When harvests fell short of production quotas due to a sudden frost or long drought, Soviet output could not make up the difference.
 Consequently, when agriculture was not producing as promised, some peasants refused to work over fear of starvation.
 However, since Soviet farms were collectivized, no individual grievances could be tolerated for the societal system to succeed.
 As a result, peasants unwilling to join kolkhozy were forced off of their land, which was then redistributed to other peasants.

-Following previous agricultural failures, Khrushchev abandoned Stalin's agricultural model.
+After Stalin's death in 1953, Khrushchev abandoned Stalin's agricultural model following previous agricultural failures.
 He instead looked comparatively at American agriculture through Soviet observers.
 He noticed that American agriculture flourished due to its specialization and interdependence on other farmers for goods and services.
 Similarly, Soviet farms could specialize in the crop which was best suited for growing in their region, and surplus could be transported throughout the USSR to satisfy quotas and distribute to people who needed the food.
 Khrushchev himself tended to suggest his favorite crops such as corn for planters.
 Paired with a need to proselytize mechanized agriculture to nearby countries, the Khrushchev administration began a campaign for an optimistic future of mechanized Soviet agriculture.

-However, Khrushchev was not able to fulfill his promises, and this contributed to his rising unpopularity which culminated in his removal from power.
+However, Khrushchev was not able to fulfill his promises, and this contributed to his rising unpopularity which culminated in his removal from power in 1964.